-Children can explore the house and grounds, jump on the land train to the lakeside adventure playground and take boat trips on the Great Lake.
-After your adventures, there are a great choice of restaurants and cafés to choose from, whether you are looking for bistro-style at the Courtyard Café or self-service at the Fitzroy Room, take away coffees, cakes and ice cream are available at The Boathouse Café or why not buy some local produce to take home at the Farm Shop.
+Children can explore the house and grounds, jump on the land train to the lakeside adventure playground, and take boat trips on the Great Lake.
+After your adventures, there is a great choice of restaurants and cafés to choose from, whether you are looking for bistro-style at the Courtyard Café or self-service at the Fitzroy Room, take away coffees, cakes and ice cream are available at The Boathouse Café or why not buy some local produce to take home at the Farm Shop.

 Why not make a day of it and enjoy the Georgian architecture and cobbled marketplace in Richmond with a wide variety of shops, pubs and restaurants to discover or enjoy a walk from Richmond Castle to explore the remains of Easby Abbey.

 Learn about the Monks in medieval times or take a stroll around the idyllic landscape of the most complete and atmospheric of England’s abbey ruins.
-In spring the bank is awash with wild flowers, in summer the lawns are a perfect spot for a picnic, while in autumn the beech woods are a mass of rich hues making this the most popular visitor attractions in the North.
+In spring the bank is awash with wildflowers, in summer the lawns are a perfect spot for a picnic, while in autumn the beech woods are a mass of rich hues making this the most popular visitor attractions in the North.

 One of the country’s best preserved medieval castles, situated in the heart of Wensleydale with stunning views over the Yorkshire Dales.